It’s no secret that Cybercrime is Rising

 2. Safeguard Your Firm from Financial Loss with Cybersecurity

 David’s unfortunate $15,000 loss is just the beginning.
 When your firm is hacked, your clients’ financial information, including credit card numbers, social security numbers, and banking details, becomes exposed.
-This can lead to financial losses and lawsuits for both the company and its staff members.
+This can lead to financial losses and lawsuits for both the organization and its staff members.

 3. Don’t Get Caught Up in a Legal Maze: Protect Yourself with Cybersecurity